Aramco seeks advisers for SABIC debt financing: sources

 The two banks, along with others, were working on the planned stock market listing of Aramco before the move was put on hold.
 Aramco’s new planned listing date is 2021, Saudi officials have said.

-Reporting by Davide Barbuscia and Hadeel Al Sayegh.
-Editing by Jane Merriman and Mark Potter
+Reporting by Davide Barbuscia and Hadeel Al Sayegh; Editing by Jane Merriman and Dale Hudson